shawn-lacarta/M326_CinemaBookingSystem/README.md

 Client:

 * Buy tickets
-* Special offers to ticket
+* Buy ticket with special offer
 * Sign up and login as user

 Admin: